-Now more than ever, employers are faced with combating workplace harassment following the #metoo movement.
+Now more than ever, employers are faced with combating workplace harassment.
 Not properly addressing employee harassment complaints can cause major damage to your business.
-Not only is harassment illegal, costly and claims and lawsuits are extremely costly.
+Not only is harassment illegal, claims and lawsuits are extremely costly.
 Courts are driving the point home with awards exceeding $150 million to victims.
-Embracing a culture of anti-harassment and respect can go a long way to reduce employee turnover, increase retention, employee morale and productivity.
-This session will discuss what an employer’s obligations are, best practices for investigating complaints and steps to establish a workplace culture of trust and respect.
+Embracing a culture of anti-harassment and respect can go a long way to reduce employee turnover, increase retention, employee morale, and productivity.
+This session will discuss what an employer’s obligations are, best practices for investigating complaints, and steps to establish a workplace culture of trust and respect.

 - Understand the current anti-harassment movement and EEOC statistics on claims and lawsuits